The role of productivity is important

 The second step in motivation is about satisfaction.
 An uninterested or disgruntled employee can never give his best.
 He will remain submerged in his own worries and problems.
 Such an employee has a very demoralizing effect on the rest of the workforce.
 If, the problems affecting his performance are job-related, then resort to job redesigning, replacement, job enrichment or even job rotation will be helpful.
-In the case of emotional and psychological problems, the medium of counseling provides the best solution.
+In the case of emotional and psychological problems, the medium of counselling provides the best solution.

 The most important act on management’s part in this connection is to delegate responsibility to the workers.
 This meant handing over their work along with the required information for controlling the same.
 This would create a true feeling of belonging and participation.
 It would manifest that the workers are responsible members with a special place of value and not merely technical factors.
 The realization, that one knows the real situation, that one is important and could take initiative and decisions without fear.
 This creates a feeling of security and elation and builds up the morale of the workers.
 Workers, if convinced that their efforts would lead to desirable objectives will respond enthusiastically to genuine opportunities to create and give their best.

 The management should instil a spirit of dynamic search for growth in its workforce and give them the opportunities for fully using their talents and skills.
 Mediocrity or stagnation in work standards may destroy the available talent and skills.
 It is, therefore, imperative to set high albeit achievable standards of performance to realize the energies of the workers.

 Management must pursue the objective of higher productivity not merely for its own benefit, It should see it as a source of continuous improvement in the lives of employees.
 Matching the needs of the workforce to the achievement of organizational objectives is key.
 This provides the right kind of impetus for peak performance.
 The employees began to attach themselves to the successes of the organization.
 It is, therefore necessary that company’s prosperity is reflected in the living standards of its employees.